benrotenberg/erc-senses/src/_includes/members.md

 * Jeongmin Kim was a post-doctoral research associate, working on molecular simulations of concentrated electrolytes, to understand Surface Force Balance experiments.
 He is now an Assistant Professor at [KENTECH](https://www.kentech.ac.kr) in Korea.

+* Minh-Thé Hoang Ngoc was a PhD student, working on mesoscopic simulations of ionic current fluctuations through nanotubes.

+* Giovanni Pireddu was a post-doctoral research associate, working on mesoscopic simulations of electrode-electrolyte interfaces, to understand nano-electrochemistry experiments.
+He is now a staff scientist in the [Naarea](https://www.naarea.fr/en) company.

 Others
 ======